 \figscale{0.625} \figwidth{0.48\textwidth}

-On the other hand, when $\mu_+ + \mu_- \leq 1$, the scenario is more complicated.
-The central question is whether $\rho_\infty$ is absolutely continuous with respect to the Lebesgue measure on $[-1,1]$.
-When $\mu_+ = \mu = \mu_-$, it is well known in the literature of the Bernoulli convolution that $\rho_\infty$ is either absolutely continuous or singular \cite{jessen_wintner_1935}.
-Moreover, $\rho_\infty$ is absolutely continuous for almost every $\mu \in (0,1/2)$ \cite{solomyak_random_1995}.
-The only known (explicit) examples of the singular case for $\mu < 1/2$ is when $1/\mu$ is a Pisot number \cite{erdos_family_1939}.
-In the general case where $\mu_+$ and $\mu_-$ are not necessarily equal, we believe that $\rho_\infty$ is absolutely continuous and supported on $[-1,1]$ for almost every pair $(\mu_- , \mu_+)$ such that $\mu_+ + \mu_- \leq 1$, but we were not able to prove it.
-This conjecture is mainly motivated by numerical results, some of which are presented in Figure \ref{fig:numerics_histogram}.
-For six choices of $(\mu_-, \mu_+)$ satisfying $\mu_+ + \mu_- \leq 1$, we simulated the system of $N$ agents up to time $t=20$, which seems enough to reach equilibrium.
+To better illustrate the behavior of $\rho_\infty$ in terms of $(\lambda,\mu)$, we present some numerical results in Figure \ref{fig:numerics_histogram}.
+For six choices of $(\lambda, \mu)$ satisfying $\lambda + \mu \leq 1$, we simulated the system of $N$ agents up to time $t=20$, which seems enough to reach equilibrium.
 We plot the normalized histogram of the agents as an approximation of the density of $\rho_\infty$, if it exists.
-When $\mu_+ + \mu_- < 1$ (left plots), the plot appears to admit a density, especially for small $\mu_-$ and $\mu_+$, even though it seems to become rougher for larger values.
-When $\mu_+ + \mu_- = 1$ (right plots), the scenario is quite interesting: the agents do seem to spread across the whole interval $[-1,1]$, but the histogram appears to become progressively more irregular as $\mu_+$ increases.
+When $\lambda + \mu < 1$ (left plots), the plot appears to admit a density, especially for small $\lambda$ and $\mu$, even though it becomes rougher for larger values.
+When $\lambda + \mu = 1$ (right plots), the agents spread across the whole interval $[-1,1]$, but the histogram becomes progressively more irregular as $\mu$ increases.